FuelLabs/sway-vscode-plugin/README.md

 ## Testing

-Prior to testing make sure you have [`forc`](https://github.com/FuelLabs/sway/tree/master/forc) command exported as well.
+Prior to testing make sure you have [`forc`](https://github.com/FuelLabs/sway/tree/master/forc) installed as well.

 ## Testing as a real installed extension